 Looks at the volume of links a website has and the link juice it can pass on.
 Some tools to verify citation flow: Majestic or Website Seo Checker.

 Getting more organic traffic is not the first goal behind a link project.
 Increasing your domain authority is.
 However, when building your list of partners, looking at their level of organic traffic is another indicator of quality you can use.
 It’s most probable that websites that have a very low level of organic traffic won’t be able to bring you authority.
 And if you can bring extra visitors on top of qualitative link juice to your site, it’s a double win!
 Here are some tools you can use to see the organic traffic of a website: Semrush, Ubersuggest, Similarweb, or Ahrefs.

-Try to think for your business and to put yourself at the place of the users.
-Would you want your business to be associated with sites containing more “sensitive” content.
-For example, site directories or websites including content which is not related at all to your business?
+Try to think for your business and to put yourself in the place of the users.
+Would you want your business to be associated with sites containing more “sensitive” content?
+For example, site directories or websites including content that is not related at all to your business?
 Probably not.

-Ideally, try to partner with sites which have content related to your website/business.
+Ideally, try to partner with sites that have content related to your website/business.
 It will help Google to make the link between the website you’re linked from and your website.
-Indeed, by partnering with sites which have content that is totally unrelated to your site, you could send confusing messages to Google.
+Indeed, by partnering with sites that have content that is totally unrelated to your site, you could send confusing messages to Google.

 Whether you follow those tips or others that you could find online, our biggest advice would be to not follow them blindly but to always try to think of the most suitable solution for your business and your customers.
 Keep in mind to always go for quality over quantity, may it be related to the quality of your articles or the partners you’re choosing to work with.